how to define your motor inside your drive train

 3 level AFE basic diagram

 As already mentioned above, advanced topologies are quite often a combination of above-mentioned topologies.
 Here below you will find modular multi-level combined with 3-level output stage.
 It is a more advanced version of AFE than the one shown on the figure “3-level AFE basic diagram”.
-This AFE guarantees an even cleaner input power.
+This AFE guarantees an even cleaner input power thanks to its modulation technique with selective harmonic elimination.

 Multi level modular Active front-end with 3 Level VSI output